-SS Champlain Collection
+SS Champlain Archival Collection

 The SS Champlain of the CGT-French Line.
 GGA Image ID # 11a5af7c5b